vai0/typewriter_animation/README.md

 # typewriter_animation

 ##### To-do
-- build it into a React component
+- build this into an npm package